LtbLightning/ldk-node-flutter-workshop/SOLUTIONS.md

     }

     // 7.
 Based on an amount of sats being passed or not, generate a bolt11 invoice
-    //  to receive a fixed amount or a variable amount of sats through a JIT channel.
+    //  to receive a fixed amount or a variable amount of sats.
     Bolt11Payment bolt11Payment = await _node!.bolt11Payment();
     Bolt11Invoice? bolt11;
     try {
       if (amountSat == null) {
-        bolt11 = await bolt11Payment.receiveVariableAmountViaJitChannel(
+        bolt11 = await bolt11Payment.receiveVariableAmount(
           expirySecs: expirySecs,
           description: description,
         );
       } else {
-        bolt11 = await bolt11Payment.receiveViaJitChannel(
+        bolt11 = await bolt11Payment.receive(
           amountMsat: BigInt.from(amountSat * 1000),
           expirySecs: expirySecs,
           description: description,